-There are two three-way switches for the water pump.
+There are two 3-way switches for the water pump.
 One is located on the main control panel and the other on the Nautilus plumbing Control panel.
-Either on can be used to control the pump.
+Either one can be used to control the pump.
 When the pump is turned on it will run until the line is pressurized to about 45 PSI.
-The water pump can be accessed under the bed/dinette by the plumbing control panel.
+The water pump can be accessed under the bed/wardrobe close to the plumbing control panel.
 Refer to the water pump owner's manual for detailed operating instructions.